nvms/wingman/README.md

 ## Quickstart

 1. Install the extension.
-2. Create an OpenAI account and get an API key.
+2. Create an OpenAI account and get an API key (if you're using ChatGPT for generation).
 3. Add your API key to your settings under `wingman.apiKey`: open Settings, search for "wingman", and paste your API key into the input field labeled "Api key".
 4. Open VScode's bottom panel by pressing <kbd>CTRL + J</kbd> or <kbd>CMD + J</kbd> and select the `Wingman` tab (pictured above).
 5. Highlight a block of code and click "Refactor" in the Wingman tab to refactor the selected code.
 The generated code will automatically replace the selected text.